JOHNFLEURIMOND/StarWarsAPI/README.md

 ### `npm run dev`

-to get the app started.
+To get the app started, cd into folder and run `npm run dev` after running `build` command

 Runs the app in the development mode.<br>